 Much of the intrigue concerned board president William H. Hill - a 25-year member of the board who, according to the Courier News, bragged often of being "the guiding hand in the educational affairs of the township."
-He tried unsuccesfully to have a two-room school built at Blackwell's Mills - where he resided - to replace the century-old one-room school there.
+He tried unsuccessfully to have a two-room school built at Blackwell's Mills - where he resided - to replace the century-old one-room school there.

 |Bloomingdale School interior, July 2017|

 After a summer spent sorting out legal problems, the school board met on November 8 to award contracts for a new eight-room school in Manville, a four-room addition to School 1, and a new four-room schoolhouse at Bloomingdale.
-Greasheimer Conctruction Company had the low bid for the Bloomingdale School: $24,192.
-Elling Brothers got the plumbing contract for a bid of $1,380; Burns, Lane and Richardson won the heating contract for $3,820; C.F.
+Greasheimer Construction Company had the low bid for the Bloomingdale School: $24,192.
+Elling Brothers got the plumbing contract for a bid of $1,380; Burns, Lane, and Richardson won the heating contract for $3,820; C.F.
 Dean was awarded the electrical contract for $490.
 In total, Hillsborough Township's first modern school building cost less than $30,000.
 Construction took place throughout the winter, spring, and summer of 1929 on the lot just behind the one-room school, which was torn down that summer.

 |Students working on the school newspaper at Bloomingdale School,|

 More than 150 people attended a reception for the new "Central School" soon after it opened in September 1929.
 All hailed the school for its thoroughly modern facilities.
 The pairs of classrooms at the left and right of the building could be opened up and combined to make larger rooms for activities, and, indeed, the school hosted many gatherings of Somerset County school employees during its first years.